-CADTH received one patient group submission from Myeloma Canada.
+We received 1 patient group submission from Myeloma Canada.
 Myeloma Canada conducted both patient and caregiver surveys from September 26 to October 23, 2023, across Canada and internationally via email and social media.
-A total of 67 complete responses to the patient survey were received, of which 38 responses were recorded based on the respondent's eligibility criteria (receiving treatment with an IMiD, PI, and Anti-CD38 antibody).
+A total of 67 complete responses to the patient survey were received, of which 38 responses were recorded based on the respondent's eligibility criteria (receiving treatment with an immunomodulatory drug, a proteasome inhibitor, and an anti-CD38 antibody).
 Among these 38 patients, 24 were eligible for the drug under review and 14 had experience with it.
 A total of 32 caregivers responded to the caregiver survey, of whom 11 responses were recorded (8 based on eligibility and 3 based on experience with elranatamab).
-Upon verifying their eligibility for, or experience with elranatamab, respondents were divided into 4 subsets: 1.
-Patients (n=24) who would currently be eligible for treatment with elranatamab, 2.
-Patients (n=14) who have received or are currently receiving treatment with elranatamab, 3.
-Caregivers (n=8) of patients who would currently be eligible for treatment with elranatamab, and 4.
-Caregivers (n=3) of patients who have received or are currently receiving treatment with elranatamab.
-Regarding receiving prior lines of therapy, 13 patients and 3 caregivers indicated 3 lines of therapy, 6 patients and 5 caregivers indicated 4 lines, 6 patients and one caregiver chose 1 line, 5 patients and 2 caregiver respondents indicated 5 lines of therapy or more.
+Upon verifying their eligibility for, or experience with, elranatamab, respondents were divided into 4 subsets:

+- patients (n = 24) who would currently be eligible for treatment with elranatamab - patients (n = 14) who have received or are currently receiving treatment with elranatamab - caregivers (n = 8) of patients who would currently be eligible for treatment with elranatamab - caregivers (n = 3) of patients who have received or are currently receiving treatment with elranatamab.

+Regarding receiving prior lines of therapy, 13 patients and 3 caregivers indicated 3 lines of therapy, 6 patients and 5 caregivers indicated 4 lines, 6 patients and 1 caregiver chose 1 line, and 5 patients and 2 caregiver respondents indicated 5 lines of therapy or more.